Light gray square, with a dark gray border on the sides.

 • cvi42 users can mitigate MPPR impacts (50% cut on 75577 TC when following 75574) and PFS productivity adjustments through optimized sequencing, on-premise efficiency, and multi-modality scaling that offsets reductions while maximizing reimbursable volume.
 This preserves net payments above $500/case despite cuts, leveraging cvi42's workflow speed for higher throughput.

 • Local Coverage Determinations (LCDs) differ by jurisdiction (e.g., stricter Noridian criteria vs. broader Palmetto policies) while commercial payers like Cigna may demand prior authorization despite Category I status.
-This inconsistency complicates standardization for Circle CVI users scaling plaque workflows.
+This inconsistency complicates standardization for cvi42 users scaling plaque workflows.

 Will value-based care (bundles, ACOs, HMOs) create obstacles or opportunities?